 Home prices aren't the only factor when considering relocation.
 You need to weigh taxes, too.
-In New Jersey, for example, property taxes alone run $7,452 a year on a typical home.
-You'd pay just $1,346 in Georgia, one of the 10 most tax-friendly states for retirees in the U.S.
+In New Jersey, for example, annual property taxes alone run $2,530 per $100,000 of assessed home value.
+You'd pay just $1,000 per $100,000 of assessed value in Georgia, one of the 10 most tax-friendly states for retirees in the U.S.

 Don't discount the financial advantages of taking on a roommate.
 By letting out a spare bedroom and applying the rent you collect to your mortgage, you can knock years off the time it'll take to repay the loan.
 An extra $250 a month toward a $150,000, 30-year mortgage at 5% will erase the debt 12 years early.
 An extra $100 a month retires the mortgage six and a half years early.

-Among the advantages of renting in retirement: no lawn to mow, no leaky roof to replace, no property taxes to pay and no equity tied up in illiquid real estate.
+Among the advantages of renting in retirement: no leaky roof to replace, no property taxes to pay and no equity tied up in illiquid real estate.
 There's also no residential albatross around your neck preventing you from moving around as you wish in retirement.
 You can even save a few bucks on living expenses such as insurance when you rent.
-The average annual premium for renters insurance is $188, compared with $1,173 for homeowners insurance, according to the Insurance Information Institute.
+The average annual premium for renters insurance is $185, compared with $1,192 for homeowners insurance, according to the Insurance Information Institute.

 Sure, for some families the idea of parents retiring to the granny suite above their kid's garage is a nightmare of clashing generations and crimped styles.
 But, in your case, perhaps it's a dream scenario whereby you get to watch and help the grandkids grow up.
 You can provide care now and, later, be cared for.

 Aging parents moving in with adult children is on the upswing.
-According to the Pew Research Center, of the 79 million adults in the U.S. living in shared households, 14% are parents residing in their kids' homes.
+According to a Pew Research Center study, of the 79 million adults in the U.S. living in shared households, 14% are parents residing in their kids' homes.
 In 1995, the share of parents living under their kids' roof was 7%.

 Everyone can win on the financial front.
 Not only will the adult kids save on child care, but retired parents can help out with the household bills, too.
 And, of course, by moving in with their son or daughter, the retired couple can ditch their mortgage, pocket the equity and spend it on, say, an RV to get away from the crowd whenever they want.